 In May 2017, the IASB issued IFRS 17 on the accounting for insurance contracts, which would replace IFRS 4, Insurance Contracts.
 IFRS 17 applies to annual periods beginning on or after January 1, 2021, with earlier application permitted if IFRS 15 and IFRS 9 are also adopted.
-While early adoption is permitted under the standard, OSFI has indicated that early adoption is not allowed.
+While early adoption is permitted under the standard, the Office of the Superintendent of Financial Institutions (OSFI) has indicated that early adoption is not allowed.
 While the Corporation is not federally regulated, it generally follows OSFI's guidance in such matters.
 The standard represents a comprehensive IFRS accounting model for insurance contracts and is expected to have a significant impact on financial reporting of insurers.
 The Corporation is in the process of assessing the impact of the new proposed standard.